Sumatran Tiger Conservation Program

 Our current program represents a natural progression of earlier field efforts in Way Kambas National Park in Lampung Province of Sumatra, where the basic conservation needs of wild Sumatran tigers were established over five years (1995-1999).
 During this time groundbreaking methods to study these elusive animals were developed, simple but cutting-edge technologies were applied to unravel their secrets, and many of the first photographs of Sumatra's rarest animals were obtained.
 The status of tigers, their prey, habitat needs, and threats were all established with a high degree of scientific certainty.
 Trial projects examining the basic management needs, and developing strategies, for anti-poaching, intelligence networking and local law enforcement were also implemented.

 Finally, a highly qualified multidisciplinary team was recruited and trained, and these valuable human resource assets remain with the program to this day.
 As a pilot phase the Way Kambas project was undoubtedly successful, providing a testing-ground for tiger conservation management techniques, many of which have since been replicated across Sumatra.
 However, the national impact of such small-scale, field-based activities was always going to be limited.
-This became particularly obvious following the economic and social chaos of the 1998 Asian Crisis, when Indonesia was thrown into political turmoil.
+This funny pictures became particularly obvious following the economic and social chaos of the 1998 Asian Crisis, when Indonesia was thrown into political turmoil.
 Since the return of national stability, many changes have occurred in Indonesia, autonomy of the provinces, the greater role of civil society groups and the undeniable importance of local stakeholders, has altered the context within which conservation must be achieved.
 For the first time perhaps, conservation of wildlife, habitat and natural resources has become a national passion.